AndrewBavuels/MySQL-Table-Creation-and-Management/README.md

-# MySQL Table Creation and Management
+# MySQL Table Creation and Management 📋🗄️💾

+[Insert_image]

+## 1. Project description 👇
+### _MySQL Schema and Data Operations Tutorial for WSL Ubuntu Terminal._

-This document provides step-by-step instructions on creating and managing tables in MySQL, including creating databases, tables, and viewing structures and warnings.
+This project provides a comprehensive tutorial on creating and managing **MySQL databases, tables, and data operations** using the terminal in WSL (Windows Subsystem for Linux) with Ubuntu.

+It includes detailed instructions and examples to guide users through essential MySQL tasks, **including** schema creation, data management, and advanced queries.

+### Key Features:
+- **Database and Table Creation:** Step-by-step guidance on defining and creating databases and tables in MySQL.
+- **Schema Management:** Instructions on altering table structures, adding or modifying columns, and other schema management tasks.
+- **Data Operations:** Examples of inserting, updating, and deleting data within MySQL databases.
+- **Data Migration:** Methods for exporting and importing MySQL database schemas and data using mysqldump.
+- **Advanced Queries:** Tutorials on using complex SQL queries for data analysis, aggregation, and reporting.

 ## Installation of MySQL on Ubuntu